Abdul Hamid Adiamoh: Career

 Adiamoh was born in Ibadan to a teacher and architect.
 The second of six children, he attended Ibadan Grammar School, Ibadan and Ladoke Akintola University, Ogbomosho, Nigeria.
 He left Nigeria during the Abacha administration and settle in the Gambia, where he established himself as a business journalist with the Daily Observer Newspaper.
 He left the Observer to start his own company, first called MediaMethods and then INK.
 He started the Business Gambia, a monthly business magazine, in association with the Gambia Chamber of Commerce and Industry.
 Today Newspaper first published in July 2007.

 Challenges

 In September 2007, Adiamoh was arrested for publishing an article on children skipping school, picking scrap metal, and selling it to scrap dealers.
 According to the charge sheet brought against him, he was accused of seditious intention.
 Media reports of the event cite the attempt by state forces to stifle the media.
-His arrest and bail (in 200,000 Gambian dalasi, corresponding to about USD 9500) coincided with the conviction and sentencing of Fatou Jaw Manneh, another journalist who was found guilty of a 2005 article.
+His arrest and bail of 200,000 Gambian dalasi (US$ 9500) coincided with the conviction and sentencing of Fatou Jaw Manneh, another journalist who was found guilty of a 2005 article.